-Uploading Files to WebDAV Server in Internet Explorer and Legacy Browsers
+Uploading Files to WebDAV Server in Internet Explorer 9 and Earlier Versions

-While WebDAV standard requires files to be uploaded via PUT verb, Internet Explorer and legacy browsers support only upload via POST.
-In addition Firefox 3.5 and later can upload files of only up to 100Mb in size via PUT verb.
-This article describes how upload is done when AJAX File Browser runs in one of this browsers.
-For the up to date list of browsers that support standards-compliant PUT-upload and supported maximum file size please refer to the Requirements page.
+While WebDAV standard requires files to be uploaded via PUT verb, Internet Explorer 9 and earlier versions support only upload via POST.
+In addition Firefox v3.5 - v6 can upload files of only up to 100Mb in size via PUT verb.
+This article describes how upload is done when AJAX File Browser runs in one of these legacy browsers.
+All newer browsers, including IE 10 and later, support standards-compliant PUT upload.

 Multipart Form POST-upload

-To create and save Microsoft Office documents in IE there is no need in POST support on server.
+To create and save Microsoft Office documents in IE 9 and earlier, there is no need in POST support on the server.
 The 'New Document' menu in AJAX File Browser works with any WebDAV-compliant server.

 If the upload finished successfully, in response to a POST request your server must return multistatus XML with a single response node that has 200 OK status: